 The Saturday Match

 TVS [TeleVision South] ran the South of England ITV service from 1st January 1982 having won the franchise at the expense of Southern Television, a change that many believed to be an injustice.
 The switch did at least offer an improved service as far as local sport was concerned, TVS would produce a Sunday afternoon highlights show each weekend (Southern, more often than not, had merely relayed London Weekend's The Big Match) and though a local home match could not always be guaranteed, there was now a stronger emphasis on the South in terms of the news round-up and the choice of matches taken from other region's.
-As the title suggested, Sunday Sportshow was not exclusively concerned with football, but football was the priority*.
+As the title suggested, Sunday Sportshow was not exclusively concerned with football, but it was the priority*.
 The programme was launched on 3rd January 1982, the first local match was covered two weeks later (Brighton & Hove Albion v West Ham United).
 For season 1982/83 it was the turn of the ITV region's to show highlights on a Saturday night and this saw TVS introduce The Saturday Match.

 *There was also a regular Friday preview show (6:30-7:00pm) called The Friday Sportshow.